Aliases for ASL Gene

 GeneCards Summary for ASL Gene

 ASL (Argininosuccinate Lyase) is a Protein Coding gene.
 Diseases associated with ASL include Argininosuccinic Aciduria and Urea Cycle Disorder.
-Among its related pathways are Urea cycle and metabolism of amino groups and Arginine biosynthesis.
+Among its related pathways are Arginine biosynthesis and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include argininosuccinate lyase activity.
 An important paralog of this gene is ENSG00000249319.